ksss/orthoses/README.md

 You can specify that the specified RBS should not be intentionally generated.
 This is useful when you want to exclude handwritten RBS.

+### Orthoses::ResolveTypeNames

+Call `RBS::Environment#resolve_type_names` and output.
+Using this middleware improves the efficiency of loading files after they are generated.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.